1972 Nebraska Cornhuskers football team

-The 1972 Nebraska Cornhuskers football team represented the University of Nebraska in the 1972 NCAA University Division football season.
+The 1972 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 1972 NCAA University Division football season.
 The team was coached by Bob Devaney, in his eleventh and final season with the Huskers, and played their home games in Memorial Stadium in Lincoln.

 Nebraska, national champions in 1970 and 1971, entered the season top-ranked in the polls, with a 23-game winning streak and a 32-game unbeaten streak.